RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Core_Technical_Skills/Data_Warehousing_Fundamentals/module.md

 ---

 ## Practice Question Bank
 1. **Case**: Sales leadership wants a single source of truth for quarterly revenue.
 Propose a warehouse architecture and explain how you’d ensure accuracy.
+   **Answer:** I’d design a layered architecture: raw ingestion that replicates source systems, a curated core with conformed dimensions and fact tables, and presentation marts tailored to finance.
+Accuracy comes from CDC-based incremental loads, reconciliations against source totals, automated data quality tests, and a governed metric definition of revenue agreed with finance.
+Dashboards consume only the certified mart to keep everyone aligned.
 2. **Design**: Compare staging, core, and presentation layers in your warehouse.
 What transformations happen where, and why?
+   **Answer:** Staging mirrors source structures with minimal transformation for auditability.
+The core (curated) layer standardizes joins, applies business rules, and builds conformed dimensions and fact tables.
+Presentation remodels the data into subject-specific marts and aggregates optimized for BI tools.
+This separation keeps raw lineage intact, centralizes logic once, and delivers consumer-friendly models without polluting upstream layers.
 3. **Performance**: A report against a massive fact table is slow.
 Describe optimization options across Snowflake, BigQuery, and Synapse.
+   **Answer:** In Snowflake I’d examine clustering keys, leverage result caching, or spin up a larger but time-bound virtual warehouse.
+In BigQuery I’d ensure proper partitioning/clustering, materialize heavy joins, and consider BI Engine caching.
+In Synapse I’d evaluate distribution styles, create aggregate tables, and assign workloads to resource classes.
+Across all platforms I’d confirm queries project only needed columns and apply filters early.
 4. **Governance**: How do you enforce data access controls without slowing down delivery?
+   **Answer:** I implement role-based access tied to identity providers, define security zones (public, confidential), and use row/column masking where required.
+Access requests flow through a lightweight approval workflow logged in our catalog.
+We automate policy deployment via infrastructure-as-code so provisioning is fast and auditable, and publish certified datasets so self-service users don’t need raw access.
 5. **Troubleshooting**: A nightly load failed halfway through.
 Outline your incident response and remediation steps.
+   **Answer:** I’d acknowledge the incident to stakeholders, stop downstream consumption if data is stale, and inspect orchestration logs to locate the failing step.
+After fixing the root cause—maybe a schema change or API outage—I rerun the job with safeguards like idempotent MERGEs.
+Post-incident, I document the root cause analysis, add alerts or tests to catch the issue earlier, and update runbooks.
 6. **Cost Control**: What techniques keep warehouse costs predictable as usage grows?
+   **Answer:** Right-size compute (suspend idle warehouses, use auto-scaling judiciously), push heavy workloads to scheduled windows, and monitor usage via cost dashboards.
+I favor partitioning and pruning to reduce scanned data, implement workload isolation, and educate analysts to reuse curated datasets.
+For Snowflake/BigQuery I evaluate reserved capacity or flex slots when we have steady demand.
 7. **Behavioral**: Tell me about a time you helped migrate from siloed reporting to a centralized warehouse.
 What challenges did you overcome?
+   **Answer:** At a retail client, each region maintained its own reports.
+I led the migration to a Snowflake-based warehouse, harmonizing product and customer dimensions and rolling out standardized metrics.
+Challenges included distrust of centralized data and differing definitions; we solved it through collaborative workshops, iterative deliveries, and a governance council.
+The result was unified executive reporting and a 40% reduction in time spent reconciling numbers.
 8. **Advanced**: Explain the differences between Kimball and Data Vault in a modern cloud context; when would you combine them?
+   **Answer:** Kimball emphasizes dimensional models tailored for analytics, whereas Data Vault captures raw, auditable history with hubs, links, and satellites.
+In the cloud, compute elasticity lets us implement both: Data Vault for agile ingestion and lineage, Kimball marts for business-friendly consumption.
+I combine them when source systems evolve frequently but end users still need curated, performant analytics.

 ---